metalizzsas/NusterKit/libs/misc/documentation/desktop/en/index.md

 - Help center,
 - [Settings](desktop/fr/components/settings).

-Some tabs goes with a colored dot.
+Some tabs are given with a colored dot.

 - **Red :** An action is required is this section
 - **Orange :** A warning is present in this section,